 Baked From Scratch Magazine has their Holiday Cookie issue out.
 I contributed a few recipes to it, and you can find it here.

-It’s a *little* early for Christmas music, but this Ingrid Michaelson Songs For the Season album came out this week, and it’s pretty gosh darn lovely.
+It’s a *little* early for Christmas music, but this Ingrid Michaelson Songs For the Season (affiliate link) album came out this week, and it’s pretty gosh darn lovely.

 Baked Pumpkin Donuts

 Not all donut pans are made the same.
 I used this one here (affiliate link), which makes a slightly smaller, thicker donut than a standard donut pan.
 If you do use a pan like this, you will have to bake the donuts a few minutes longer.

 You can also make these donuts into muffins: scoop 1/3 cup batter into each muffin cup and bake 20-30 minutes, until a toothpick comes out clean.
 Follow directions for brushing with melted butter and coating in sugar.